ProgrammableEric/web_development_learning_tracker/React_note.md

 <br>Attributes are interpreted differently as well. <code> button onClick={this.props.onClick} </code> - event handler for the HTML button element. <code> Button onClick={this.handleClick} </code> - attribute "onClick" for component "Button", which gets passed a attribute value "this.handleClick".

 ### I'm a quick note to Markdown ...
 As I need to make some good notes at the stage of learning.
 Here are [Some reference](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) and [A good editor](https://pandao.github.io/editor.md/en.html).
-And another [good editor] (https://stackedit.io/app#)
+And another [good editor](https://stackedit.io/app#).
 I think that is enough for now.
 End note ...
 Hang on, btw, hit two `blanks` at the end of the last line, if you wanna make a  `<br>`.
 That's it I guess.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDEwMDUzNTBdfQ==
+eyJoaXN0b3J5IjpbMTkxNjcwOTgzNl19
 -->